 - Wisconsin Newspaper Association award winner in 1998–Feature writing–Latrell Sprewell profile

 St. Louis native D. Orlando Ledbetter ’90 is a lucky man.
 Throughout his career, he has been able to combine his two loves—journalism and the law—creating a uniquely successful career.
 Here’s how he did it.

-After moving to Ohio at the age of 11 and matriculating through junior high and high school, Ledbetter attended Howard University in Washington, D.C. for college, majoring in journalism and minoring in political science.
-After graduation, he started his career working as a sports writer at The Charlotte Observer and The Cincinnati Enquirer.
+After moving to Ohio at the age of 11 and matriculating through junior high and high school, Ledbetter attended Howard University in Washington, D.C. for college, majoring in journalism and minoring in political science. graduation, he started his career working as a sports writer at The Charlotte Observer and The Cincinnati Enquirer.
 Then, law school called.

 While on staff with The Cincinnati Enquirer, Ledbetter learned that several of his colleagues and friends from Howard were attending law schools across the country.
 That, combined with his general interest in communications and the law, prompted him to consider applying.
 UC Law appealed to him for several reasons, he noted, including the school’s reputation and bar passage rate.
 While he was still deciding which direction to go in, Ledbetter had the opportunity to visit the school, meet students, and tour the facility before deciding to attend the College of Law.
 “I was impressed with the institution overall,” said Ledbetter.
 Interestingly, throughout his law school career Ledbetter continued to work at the Enquirer.